Houston County women among quarantined passengers on cruise ship

 HOUSTON COUNTY, Ga. — Two women from Central Georgia are trapped on the Grand Princess cruise ship off the California coast.

-According to the cruise line, over three thousand people are being kept in their rooms after 21 people tested positive for the virus on the ship.
+According to the cruise line, over three thousand people are being kept on board after 21 people tested positive for the virus on the ship.

 RELATED: Cruise ship held off California coast for virus testing